 As we said earlier, there are two possible causes of your MacBook battery swelling.
 You can’t do much about a manufacturing fault.
 However, you can mitigate the risk of swelling associated with an aging battery.
 The thing that determines the age of a battery isn’t the passing of time but how many times it’s been charged.
 Age is measured in charge cycles.
 So, to minimize the risk of your battery swelling, you should reduce the number of times it’s charged.
 There are a number of ways to do this:

 Using less power may seem impossible.
 You can’t determine how much power your Mac needs to run, can you?
 Well, actually, you can.
-The more CPU cycles your Mac uses, the more energy it uses.
+The more CPU cycles your Mac uses, the more energy it needs.
 So, avoiding processes that use lots of CPU power will help.
-And you can do that by closing applications and browser tabs when you’re not using them.
+And you can do that by quitting applications and closing browser tabs when you’re not using them.

 Keeping your Mac cool can also help reduce energy usage.
 By the way, if you hear the fan start up and blow hard, it may be because an application or process has hung, and your Mac is working hard to get it working.
 You can identify and quit hung applications using the Force Quit menu: press Option-Command-Esc to open it and quickly quit hung apps.